Mayor’s Civic Award Policy

 3.3 A Review Panel comprising of the Mayor, Deputy Mayor and Past Mayor, will judge all entries and make recommendations for winners in each category.

-3.5 Individuals would then be notified of the award and invited (with a guest) to attend the Mayor’s Thanksgiving or Mayor’s at Home during which a simple award ceremony would allow the individual or group to be formally recognised.
+3.4 Individuals would then be notified of the award and invited (with a guest) to attend the Mayor’s Civic Awards Ceremony, during which the individual or group would be formally recognised.
 There would also be publicity for themselves, their deeds and the group to which they belong.

-3.6 The Mayor would present each recipient with a Certificate and appropriate award such as lapel badge.
+3.5 The Mayor would present each recipient with a Certificate and appropriate award, such as a lapel badge.

 4. Criteria